Basic Approach to Occupational Safety and Health Initiatives

 - The annual and the medium-to-long term company-wide shared priority action items deliberated by the Strategic Management Meeting are promoted through bodies such as the Health Management Implementation Committee, the Meeting of Occupational Health Physicians, and the Meeting of Public Health Members in order to enable employees to maintain and promote their own physical and mental health.

 - Each business site appoints a health manager to maintain and manage a comfortable working environment and maintain and promote the health of employees.

-Each business site implements activities in accordance with Plan-Do-Check-Act (PDCA) cycles in order to ensure continuous improvement of health management.
+Each business site implements activities using Plan-Do-Check-Act (PDCA) cycles in order to ensure continuous improvement of health management.